French nationality of an adopted child

 The documents to be provided are as follows:

-- Proof of residence of the adopted person
+- Proof of domicile

-- Recent photo ID of the adopted
+- Recent photo ID

-- Full copy of the adoption's birth certificate
+- Full copy of birth certificate

 Instructions on the documents to be provided